Professional Golfer and International Patron of Challenge

-Having been diagnosed with Leukaemia at 17 years of age and again at 30, I understand the confronting ordeal children living with cancer face, along with the stress felt by their families.
-I have experienced the positive and uplifting impact Challenge’s programs and services can have on someone diagnosed.
-They inspire you to keep battling your illness and to stay positive.
+Having been diagnosed with Leukaemia three times over the course of my life – first when I was 17 years of age, second when I was 30, and most recently now at 36 years of age – I understand the confronting ordeal children living with cancer face, along with the stress felt by their families.
+I personally have experienced the positive and uplifting impact Challenge’s programs and services can have on someone living with cancer and understand how they can inspire you to keep battling your illness and to stay positive.

 When I was 17, I was passionate about golf.
 Challenge introduced me to Robert Allenby who became a mentor and inspired me to develop the work-ethic and tenacity which allowed me to forge a successful amateur golfing career.
 After a successful amateur career culminating in representing Australia in the Eisenhower Cup, I turned professional in 2004, playing on the Asian Tour then the Nationwide Tour reaching the pinnacle PGA Tour in 2007.

 After being married in December 2011 and expecting my first child in March 2012, my life could not have been any better.
 Unfortunately, a week before the birth of my beautiful daughter, Lusi, I was diagnosed for a second time with Leukaemia.
 In June 2012, I underwent a double cord transplant.
-My treatment has been successful and I am due to return to the PGA Tour in late 2014.
-Challenge will always have a special place in my heart and I will continue to support the organisation in any capacity.
+My treatment at the time was successful and in late 2014, I happily returned to the PGA Tour.

 My relationship with Challenge started in the early ‘90s.
 I was touched not only by their hard work, but also the heart in their endeavour to raise awareness of cancer and to raise much-needed funds for Challenge.